Ozzy-P/Inefficient-Sorts/README.md

 # Runtime [Not accurate]
-- Using 2500 elements in an array
+- Using integers in range [0,2500] with a size of 5000.
+Done consecutively 500 times (probably shouldn't clone the exact same table for comparisons).
 - Built in sort (C): 63.3351ms
 - QuickSort: DNF (Yes it broke.)
 - HeapSort: 3279.4721ms